RyanMontville/trivia/README.md

 # Trivia
 I wanted to learn Python, so I took a course on Udemy, then built this app.
 The app runs on Flask and Python.
 The questions are taken from [Open Trivia Database's API](https://opentdb.com/api_config.php).

+The app is now live on Render.
+[Click here](https://trivia-zzld.onrender.com/) to launch the app.

 ## Screenshots
 <div>
   <img src="https://github.com/RyanMontville/trivia/blob/main/screenshots/trivia-start-screen.png" alt="Start Screen" title="Start Screen" style="width: 25%; display: inline-block;"></img>